 The diagnosis of DCM is made on clinical grounds, requiring the presence of left ventricular enlargement and evidence of systolic dysfunction.
 The presence or absence of a genetic mutation will not alter the clinical diagnosis of DCM.
 Genetic testing may have an influence on the diagnostic workup for the underlying etiology of DCM.
 In patients with a likely familial component, genetic testing may improve the efficiency of workup by avoiding other tests for secondary causes of DCM that are likely to be negative.
 In patients with sporadic forms of DCM, testing for secondary causes will likely still precede genetic testing, so that genetic testing will not influence the diagnostic workup.

-Treatment for DCM does not vary according to whether a genetic mutation is present.
-While there is general agreement that early treatment for DCM is optimal, there are no trials that demonstrate improved outcomes with presymptomatic treatment compared with waiting until the onset of symptoms.
-If early treatment is based primarily on genetic testing, then the additional concerns of false positive and false negative tests need to be considered.
+Current treatment for DCM does not vary according to whether a genetic mutation is present.
+While there is general agreement that early treatment for DCM is optimal, there are no trials that demonstrate improved outcomes with presymptomatic treatment compared with delaying treatment until the onset of symptoms, although such trials are in progress (see Ongoing and Unpublished Clinical Trials section).
+If early treatment is based primarily on genetic testing, then additional concerns of false -positive and false -negative test results need to be considered.

 Predictive testing.
 In family members of patients with DCM, genetic testing can be used to determine if a known pathologic mutation has been inherited.
 There are several issues in predictive testing for DCM that create challenges in establishing clinical utility.